did-developer-community/custom-identity-wallet/README.md

 ### Why we published

 - Need a variety of feedback from people who have used the wallet app globally to improve the wallet app.
+We would also like to use this as a basis for a broad discussion of possible use cases for verifiable credentials.

 ### Specific example of wallets’ use case